stefanbylund/vt_sound_demo/README.md

 Sinclair ZX Spectrum emulator.

-**Tip:** If you don't care for makefiles or don't want to install MinGW/UnxUtils/Cygwin on Windows, it is quite easy to build vt_sound_demo manually by extracting the z88dk command-line invocation in the Makefile.
+**Tip:** If you don't care for makefiles or don't want to install MinGW/UnxUtils/Cygwin on Windows, you can build vt_sound_demo manually by using the z88dk command-line invocation located in the header of the vt_sound_demo.c source file.

 ## License